Back pain is a common condition. Upper cervical chiropractors in Monmouth have been combating back pains of patients with much success.

-When visiting a doctor or one of the upper cervical chiropractors in Monmouth, we encourage that you accurately describe your backache.
+When visiting a doctor or seeking chiropractic in Marlboro, NJ, we encourage that you accurately describe your backache.
 This way they can have an idea of the cause of your pain and be able to provide a relief option.

 There are a few variables that can characterize back pain.
 Here are some of those:

 Some people experience constant back pain that is difficult to find relief for.
 Others have back pain that just comes and goes depending on factors like activity such as sitting, sleeping, standing, and working in various positions.

 Chronic vs. Acute

 Back pain is chronic when it lasts for at least three months.
 Acute back pain occurs suddenly and frequently subsides within a few days or up to a few weeks.

 Sharp vs. Dull vs. Burning

 The quality of your back pain may vary based on which tissue it affects.
 Sharp pain is indicative of a disc issue or inflammation of the joint capsule.
 Dull or achy pain relates to degeneration, injury due to overuse, and muscle strain.
 Back pain that is burning or searing often affects other areas like down the arms or legs.
 This type of pain may also show the involvement of the nerves and nerve roots.

 Now it’s easier to understand why back pain can be such a challenging condition to manage.
 The intensity of pain differs for each person.
 However, there is a clear overlap of the components from the neck, the back, and the spine.
 Thus, it is hard to pinpoint precisely where the issues usually originate.